revam/node-git-monorepo/packages/git-packet-streams/README.md

 # git-packet-streams

-Helper streams for to work with the git packet format
+Helper functions to work with git packet format.

 ## Install